-The Haringey First World War Peace Forum is a small working group in north London, researching the conscientious objectors who were associated with the districts of Hornsey, Tottenham and Wood Green (now comprising the London Borough of Haringey).
+The Haringey First World War Peace Forum was a small working group in north London, researching the conscientious objectors who were associated with the districts of Hornsey, Tottenham and Wood Green (now comprising the London Borough of Haringey).
 The working group was set up in 2014 to contribute to the remembrance of the First World War and was formally wound up in October 2019.

-The aims of the working group are to research the lives of conscientious objectors and their supporters; promote activities and events within Haringey to commemorate the local conscientious objectors and develop educational materials and activities to inform the wider public of the legacy of war resistance before, during and after the First World War.
-This blog is part of the activity to inform the wider public of the work, and an invitation to any one interested in contributing to the future work of the group.
+The aims of the working group were to research the lives of conscientious objectors and their supporters; promote activities and events within Haringey to commemorate the local conscientious objectors and develop educational materials and activities to inform the wider public of the legacy of war resistance before, during and after the First World War.

 In August 2014 the group mounted a street re-enactment of a local anti-war meeting that took place on 5 August 1914 out side the Salisbury pub on Green lanes.
 This event was well supported by the local traders association and enthusiastically received by the 200 people who attended.

 For three months in 2015 an exhibition at the Bruce Castle Museum, in Tottenham, curated by Peace Pledge Union and Haringey Archives, told the story of COs from Haringey.

 To mark the 2016 centenary of conscription, Clive Barrett, Chair of the Peace Museum, Bradford, gave a vivid presentation about the COs, with a choir performing some of the stirring songs that inspired them.

 All the COs associated with each of the three local authorities which made up Haringey have been listed and biographies of the men written up.
 Under this page you will find the lists of men associated with Hornsey, Tottenham and Wood Green with links to their individual biographies.

 A page on Conscientious Objection leads to a series of posts describing the extent of conscientious objection in England and the districts of north London during the First World War.
 There is also a Select Bibliography for further reading.